garrandall/popular-music-data/tracks/sing-a-simple-song-west-street-mob.md

 Yeah yeah yeah yeah
 Well, ah

-I love you, I love you baby (Ooh ah, ooh ah, ooh ah)
+I love you, I love you baby (Oh ah, ohah, oh
 I love you, I love you baby (Get the beat)
 I love you, I love you baby (Feels so sweet)
 I love you, I love you baby